 1) An A / B Test On A Landing Page

-The nature of the offer: Which offers are of greatest interest to your customers?
+Nature of the offer: Which offers are of greatest interest to your customers?
 An eBook or a webinar?
-See which of the two converts the most leads to optimize your process.
+See which of the two converts most leads to optimize your process.

 Copy: What information to include on your landing page?
-Should you reposition your offer?
+Should we reposition your offer?
 What are the benefits?
 Add a testimonial?
 Imagine several types of copies describing your offer in different ways.

 The form: Is not it too much time?
 Too fastidious to fill?
 Wrong location?
-Evaluate the response of your future leads to the information you ask.
+Evaluating the response of your future leads to the information you ask for.

 2) ON A CALL-TO-ACTION

 Location: Should it be placed at the beginning of the playback or at the end?
 In the sidebar or header?
 There is no universal truth about this; only a few tests will reveal what works best;

 Color: They can significantly improve the click rate.
 Should you use colors that attract attention?
 Or rather colors that blend with your general graphic chart?

 Text: Sometimes a word added or removed can make a big difference.
 What will encourage more clicks: “download our EBook “or” free eBook”?

 The subject of the email: Which sentence will attract the attention of your readers and sharpen their curiosity?
 Vary your grip regarding length, format or use of specific words;

 When is the best time to send your emails?
 Morning or evening?
 Weekdays or weekends?
 How long after your lead has been converted does it have to send him an email?